 On March 11, 2011 at 14:46, the most powerful earthquake ever recorded in Japan occurred 70 kilometers off the Pacific coast of the Tohoku Region.
 Approximately 30 minutes later a devastating tsunami struck the Sanriku Coast.
-The waves peaked at estimated heights of 40.5 meters in Miyako City, Iwate Prefecture, and traveled several kilometers inland in the plain around Sendai, Miyagi Prefecture.
-The sudden rising waters killed nearly 20,000 people and destroyed countless homes, schools, buildings and bridges.
+The suddenly rising waters killed nearly 20,000 people and destroyed countless homes, schools, buildings and bridges.

-The tsunami was particularly destructive along the Sanriku Coast in Miyagi and Iwate prefectures where entire towns and city districts were washed away and swaths of land were reduced to rubble.
+The tsunami was particularly destructive in Miyagi and Iwate prefectures where entire towns and city districts were washed away and swaths of land were reduced to rubble.
 Further south in Fukushima Prefecture, the tsunami caused a disastrous nuclear accident, but the Sanriku Coast fortunately escaped heavy contamination, being located over one hundred kilometers away.
 Radiation levels today remain unchanged from before March 2011.

-Many tourist sites reopened within just a few months of the disaster.
 Tourists are encouraged to visit the Sanriku Coast to see the region's natural beauty, but also to witness the destructive force of the tsunami and the reconstruction process with their own eyes.
-Tourism does not only help the local communities financially, but it also contributes to keeping the region and the disaster from being forgotten by the rest of the world.
+Tourism does not only help the local economies, but it also contributes to keeping the region and the disaster from being forgotten.

 Below is a short introduction to some of the worst hit cities along the coast: